Ardriaxv/Lazy---Cat/README.md

 Video Calling
 Enter a room name and instantly join a Jitsi video call inside the page.

-Mobile‑Friendly
+Mobile Friendly
 Works on iPhone and iPad, including “Add to Home Screen” full‑screen mode.

-📱 How to Use
+How to Use
 Open the site in your browser (Safari recommended on iOS).

 Tap any button to wake Lazy Cat.